sulabh915/Burpsuite-AI-Extension/README.md

    git clone https://github.com/yourname/ai-burp-assistants.git
    cd ai-burp-assistants
    ```
     Create a groq_keys.txt file in the project directory and add one or more API keys, one per line:
+    ```bash
     gsk_xxxxxxxxxxxxxxxxxxxxx
     gsk_yyyyyyyyyyyyyyyyyyyyy
+    ```

     In Burp Suite:

     Open Extender → Extensions → Add

     Set Type to Python

     Load either AIres.py or ai_fuzzer_assistant.py